 This could be as simple as topping your morning oats with a serving of mixed berries, adding a sprinkle of nuts and seeds to your lunchtime salad, or sneaking some extra vegetables into a pasta sauce.

 You could also add herbs and spices to your meals.
-Not only will this add flavour, but many are packed with healthy nutrients too.
+Not only do these add flavour, but many are packed with healthy nutrients too.
 For example, rosemary is a good source of iron, calcium, and vitamins A and C; and adding basil to meals can offer you an extra dose of vitamin K.

 Have a read of this guide to cooking with herbs and spices from To Table for more ideas.